 A year-long documentary featuring ten little girls as they encounter the wild woodland before it and their childhoods fade.

-Commissioned by Raintree Foundation and directed by Sara Bonaventura, Forest Hymn for Little Girls invites you to follow the exploits, struggles and daring feats of five young girls under the age of six as they take to the woodland.
+Commissioned by Raintree Foundation and directed by Sara Bonaventura, Forest Hymn for Little Girls invites you to follow the exploits, struggles and daring feats of ten young girls under the age of six as they take to the woodland.
 From winter-bundled toddling hikes to free-for-all frolics up a mud-thick hill, we’ll get an intimate glimpse of where children play and what they do when given free rein in the wilds of nature.
 A film from St. Louis, MO (USA) aims to place young girls at the center of the children and nature movement.
 Forest Hymn for Little Girls, a feature-length documentary from an all-female international team, tries to amplify the conversation, with the young girls' voice as protagonist.

 This documentary will remind the world of the power of wild spaces in young girls’ lives and the role of wild spaces in guiding young girls to be proactive citizens in healthy communities.